raspberrypilearning/electricity-generation/en/step_8.md

 ## What next?

-If you are following the [PathwayName](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [ProjectName](https://projects.raspberrypi.org/en/projects/project-name) project.
+If you are following the [Protect our planet](https://projects.raspberrypi.org/en/raspberrypi/protect-our-planet) pathway, you can move on to the [Turtle tracker](https://projects.raspberrypi.org/en/projects/turtle-tracker) project.
 In this project, you will make a (add description here).

 ![ProjectName project](images/projectname-project.png)